T4P4N/t4p4n.github.io/_posts/2022-09-13-rails-active-storage-custom-key-or-path-s3.md

  also i checked both keys one(auto-gen by rails) by one(our patch above) both have same length (28 chars)

- just so that we don't have worry about potential security issues introduced by our own patches.
+ just so that we don't have to worry about potential security issues introduced by our own patches.

  Anyways that's it for this one! if you want  to support me! just me hit up!  via [here](https://t4p4n.github.io/contact/)